 - 1. Improve knowledge regarding the importance of flood insurance: - a.
 Insurance training The City Engineer and the Stormwater Engineering Research Analyst have both completed Parts I and II of FEMA Insurance Agent Training to increase knowledge regarding NFIP and effectiveness of technical assistance provided to residents, real estate agents, insurance agents and others who request technical assistance from the city. - b.
-Twice year informational flyer sent to all residents and targeted mailings to homeowners' association, realtors and insurance agents as outlined above. - c.
-Annual presentation was completed at the Venice Area Board of Realtors highlighting the importance of flood insurance, trying to clarify the myth "you don't need insurance," providing information that homeowners insurance does not cover flood and 30 day waiting period. - d.
+Twice a year, an informational flyer is sent to all residents, and targeted mailings to homeowners' association, realtors and insurance agents as outlined above. - c.
+An annual presentation is completed at the Venice Area Board of Realtors highlighting the importance of flood insurance, trying to clarify the myth "you don't need insurance," providing information that homeowners insurance does not cover flood and 30 day waiting period. - d.
 Informational brochures are provided at City Hall, the city Engineering Dept., the Venice Public Library and via the City's website. - 2.
 Increase flood insurance coverage throughout the city for homeowners, renters and commercial properties: - a.
 Continue insurance related outreach activities included in PIP above. - b.
-Stress the importance of needing flood insurance to reduce the "you don't need flood insurance because you are not in a flood zone" by providing flyer regarding required flood insurance and the impacts to the property owners in the event their property is flooded and they do not have flood insurance. - 3.
+Stress the importance of needing flood insurance to reduce the perception that "you don't need flood insurance because you are not in a flood zone," by providing flyers regarding required flood insurance and the impacts to the property owners in the event their property is flooded and they do not have flood insurance. - 3.
 Look for opportunities to reduce flood losses to improve the sustainability of the flood insurance program.